-School psychologists conduct evaluations of students thought to be eligible for special education support and services and students receiving specially designed instruction as part of their Individualized Education Plan.
-In addition, they provide support and consultation to evaluation and Multi-Tiered System of Supports (MTSS) teams, school administrators, individual teachers, related service providers, families and students.
+School psychologists conduct evaluations of students with a suspected disability.
+School Psychologists also conduct reevaluations for students who currently receive special education support and services.
+IDEA requires a reevaluation every three years, or sooner, if deemed necessary for all students with disabilities through their Individualized Education Plan (IEP).
+School Psychologists also provide support and consultation to service providers including school teams for Multi-Tiered System of Supports (MTSS) teams, school administrators, individual teachers, related service providers, families and students.
 These support and consultation services are intended to support efforts to accommodate student needs in the least restrictive educational environment and assist teachers with ensuring the progress of all students.

 School psychologists are assigned to schools based on overall student needs, the percentage of students identified as eligible for special education support and services, and the number of students demonstrating a need for supportive interventions through the MTSS process.
-Assignments take into consideration District-wide needs, such as the need to evaluate students transitioning into District Kindergarten from Early Intervention services, and assessments of students placed in out-of-district settings, including private and approved private schools, mental health facilities, and residential treatment facilities.
+Assignments take into consideration District-wide needs, such as the need to evaluate students transitioning to Kindergarten from Early Intervention services, and assessments of students placed in out-of-district settings, including private and approved private schools, mental health facilities, and residential treatment facilities.
 With respect to re-evaluation needs, attention is given to the complexity of those needs in assigning school psychologists to schools.
-For example, a school with multiple Life Skills Support and Multiple Disability Support classes or a school with a large caseload of initial referrals (following appropriate MTSS process) is likely to receive greater school psychology services than a school with a small population of special needs students with high incidence disabilities, such as Speech and Language Impairment.
-As schools are dynamic and as the needs of the schools change constantly, adjustments may be made to assignments throughout the school year.
+For example, a school with multiple Life Skills Support and Multiple Disability Support classes or a school with a large caseload of initial referrals (following appropriate MTSS process) is likely to receive greater school psychology services than a school with a small population of students with high incidence disabilities, such as Speech and Language Impairment.
+School Psychologist assignments are reviewed throughout the school year and adjustments may be made when necessary, based on students' needs.